astutespruce/sarp-connectivity/analysis/network/README.md

 See [analysis/constants.py::NETWORK_TYPES](../constants.py) for the network analysis scenario configuration.

 Additional network analyses can be run by configuring a different set of barriers against a particular network type.
-For example, to run on only artificial barriers but break networks for all barrier severities, this would use dams and surveyed road barriers (but not waterfalls) and use the `smallfish_network`.
+For example, to run on only artificial barriers but break networks for all barrier severities, this would use dams and surveyed road/stream crossings (but not waterfalls) and use the `smallfish_network`.

 ## Cut flowlines by barriers

 Run `cut_flowlines.py` to aggregate all barriers and cut all flowlines.

 This uses the flowline joins to determine which HUC2s (NHD regions) are hydrologically connected to each other.
 Networks are analyzed within the context of those hydrologically connected HUC2s.

 This cuts the network at each barrier and associates each barrier with an upstream and downstream flowline segment ID.
 It automatically calculates a new unique ID for a segment if it is creating a new segment between two barriers on the same original flowline segment.
 The networks are then re-assembled in the next step by traversing upstream from the downstream-most points of the NHD flowlines or from each barrier.

 This cuts networks based on all snapped barriers that participate in any network analysis of all types including modeled road crossings.
 While road crossings are not used to create networks, this allows us to calculate their position within the network, and count them as part of the upstream or downstream network of a given barrier.

 This creates the following output files: